Texas Tick-Borne Diseases

 Prevention and Control

-It is meaningful to provide teaching on prevention tips if you notice a patient is at high risk for encountering a tick outdoors.
+It is meaningful to teach prevention tips if you notice a patient at high risk of encountering a tick outdoors.
 This includes patients who enjoy hobbies outdoors (such as hiking) or whose job duties involve spending a significant amount of time outdoors.

 Prevention teaching: